 Regular Inspection:

-Regularly inspect your plants for any signs of aphids.
-Look for clusters of tiny, soft-bodied insects, distorted growth, or sticky residue (honeydew) on leaves.
+insects, distorted growth, or sticky residue (honeydew) on leaves.
 Early detection allows for swift action and prevents the infestation from spreading.

 Plant Hygiene: